joinpursuit/8-0-technical-curriculum/01-fundamentals/problem-solving-methodologies/readme.md

 Is there a "right" answer here?
 Not necessarily.
 If each one achieves the same goal, then in many ways it's up to you which path to choose.
 However, the second option above is a bit simpler.
 Coming up with multiple options can sometimes lead to you finding a more elegant solution.

-### Coding paths
+#### Coding paths

 Particularly when it comes to coding, there are a lot of ways to attain the same result.
 For example, `if/else` statements are sometimes interchangeable with `switch` statements.
-Whenever you use a native array method like `.map()` you could be using a `for` loop.
+Whenever you use a method like `.push()` you could be using array indexing.
 Arrays and objects can often be used similarly, depending on the type of problem.

 With code, it's important to consider qualities like efficiency, readability, and flexibility.
 It's also important to consider which path seems most possible for you to do.

-## Solve it
+### Solve it

 Once you understand the problem and have a path to take in mind, it's time to actually solve the problem.
 At this point, coming up with a solution will still be difficult.
 However, with all the work you've done up to this point, it should be significantly easier than attempting do all of the previous steps at once.